licenseware/licenseware-sdk-v2/README.md

 <a name="quickstart"></a>
 # Quickstart

+Basic app flow:

+- User sends list of file names;
+- App through the validator function of the uploader checks which files are relevant and returns a list of validated file names;
+- User uploads the actual files, filtered based on the list provided by the uploader (the front-end does this);
+- The uploader receives the files, runs the validation on the actual file contents (before it only had the file names), and sends the valid files to the worker_function;
+- The worker function processes the files and saves them to mongo based on the structure in the serializers;
+- Once the data is fully analyzed, the user can either view data as reports or as editable tables.

 Here are the steps needed for local development of an app:

 - Install the sdk : `pip3 install git+https://git@github.com/licenseware/licenseware-sdk-v2.git`;